burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 That note is mainly based on materials from the Reference section and personal experience.
 We think that information can be helpful for three categories of people:

-* People who want to refresh or go deep into several language constructions of C++.
+* People who want to refresh or go deep into several language constructions of C++
-* Obtain a pretty in-depth overview of new features from C++11/14/17/20.
+* Obtain a pretty in-depth overview of new features from C++11/14/17/20
-* People who need to support (legacy) C++03 or C99 code base.
+* People who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
 We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both types.